 Following are some of the things that you may consider to executing;

 Similar to any kind of marketing, guerrilla marketing’s success heavily depends on the right location among the right people.
 No matter if you are taking the approach of graffiti on walls/streets, or doing it on foot.
 The prominent location still counted as a huge factor.

 Hit or Miss

 Unless you don’t bring something great to offer, no one will like to dine with you, especially in the world of guerrilla marketing.
 People only pause and listen or show some kind of initiative to your efforts, if you bring creativity.
 For instance; making 3D graffiti on the streets can make people wonder or scare them off at first, but awe-struck them about your skills and creativity.
 Then, brochures can work well for the audience to reach you on different platforms.

 Share message that aligns with your business

 Another step is to remain loyal to your message and it should align with the theme of the business.
-Suppose, you are running a vegan food start-up or you have opened your first outlet where your serve delicious organic food, but sadly; your marketing budget it a pea size.
-After looking for ideas, you decide to go for guerrilla marketing and send staff with fancy costumes on a busy street that can gain attention and tell people; why they should eat organic food and dump their junk food etc. That’s a right example of positive and to-the-point marketing.
+Suppose, you are running a vegan food start-up or you have opened your first outlet where you serve delicious organic food, but sadly; your marketing budget it a pea-size.
+After looking for ideas, you decide to go for guerrilla marketing and send staff with fancy costumes on a busy street that can gain attention and tell people; why they should eat organic food and dump their junk food, etc. That’s the right example of positive and to-the-point marketing.
 If you go and shout in front of the junk food outlets that they are serving crap to people, you probably will come under a narcissist remark.
-Now, would you like seeing yourself doing that?
+Now, would you like to see yourself doing that?